 The University of Chicago Law School, founded in 1902, offers a demanding degree program, which has made it a breeding ground for some of the best lawyers in the country.
-With about 600 students, class sizes remain small with a fairly low student to faculty ratio.
-About 100 faculty members are on hand to help groom Chicago Law students to be ready for Supreme Court clerkships and placements at prestigious law firms.
+With just over 600 students, class sizes remain small with a fairly low student to faculty ratio.
+Just over 80 full-time and 100 part-time faculty members are on hand to help groom Chicago Law students to be ready for Supreme Court clerkships and placements at prestigious law firms.
 Aside from academics, students can participate in extracurricular organizations and clubs on campus.
 The school is located in Chicago’s south side neighborhood of Hyde Park and many choose to live in university-owned housing or private apartments near campus.

 There are many opportunities for students to expand upon their law education.
 They can earn joint master’s degrees in business or public policy through Chicago’s Booth School of Business or the Harris School of Public Policy Studies.
 These dual degrees can be achieved in four years, versus the traditional three for law school.
 Students can also attend up to four classes at other University of Chicago graduate schools.
 Second- and third-year University of Chicago Law School students take part in four legal clinics with topics like start-up business issues or human rights grievances.
 Students can also take advantage of the large metropolis to seek employment prospects.
 More than 15% of students in the past decade have gone on to pursue US Supreme Court clerkships and between 15 and 25% of students generally take positions in state or federal clerkships.